 The conduct prohibited by this policy includes, but is broader than, the legal definitions of harassment and sexual harassment.
 Behavior that is unwelcome or offensive to a reasonable person and that interferes with work performance or creates an intimidating, hostile, or offensive work environment is prohibited.
 All allegations of harassment must be evaluated under the totality of the circumstances, to include an assessment of the nature of the conduct and the context in which the conduct occurred.
-In some circumstances, a single incident of harassing behavior is prohibited harassment whereas, in other circumstances, repeated or recurring harassing behavior may be required to constitute prohibited harassment.
+Depending on the circumstances, the DoD may find that certain behavior constitutes harassment after only one instance of such behavior.
+The DoD may also determine that repeated instances of such behavior are necessary to constitute harassment.

 3.2.
-PROHIBITED HARASSMENT BEHAVIORS.
+EXAMPLES OF HARASSMENT.

+Harassment may include, but is not limited to:

 - a.
-Harassing behavior may include, but is not limited to:

-- (1) Unwanted physical contact.
+Unwanted physical contact.

-- (2) Offensive jokes.
+- b.
+Offensive jokes.

-- (3) Epithets or name-calling.
+- c.
+Epithets or name-calling.

-- (4) Ridicule or mockery.
+- d.
+Ridicule or mockery.

-- (5) Insults or put-downs.
+- e.
+Insults or put-downs.

-- (6) Displays of offensive objects or imagery.
+- f.
+Displays of offensive objects or imagery.

-- (7) Offensive non-verbal gestures.
+- g.
+Offensive non-verbal gestures.

-- (8) Stereotyping.
+- h.
+Stereotyping.

-- (9) Intimidating acts.
+- i.
+Intimidating acts.

-- (10) Veiled threats of violence.
+- j.
+Veiled threats of violence.

-- (11) Threatening or provoking remarks.
+- k.
+Threatening or provoking remarks.

-- (12) Racial or other slurs.
+- 1. Racial or other slurs.

-- (13) Derogatory remarks about a person's accent or disability.
+- m.
+Derogatory remarks about a person's accent or disability.

-- (14) Displays of racially offensive symbols.
+- n.
+Displays of racially offensive symbols.

-- (15) Hazing.
+- o.
+Hazing.